Proofs of the non-existence of special generic maps on the $3$-dimensional complex projective space: Proofs of our Main Theorems.

 The {\it Poincar\'e dual} ${\rm PD}(h_{\rm c}) \in H^{\dim Y-j}(Y,\partial Y;A)$ to a homology class $h_{\rm c} \in H_{j}(Y,\partial Y;A)$, the {\it Poincar\'e dual} ${\rm PD}(c_{\rm c}) \in H_{\dim Y-j}(Y,\partial Y;A)$ to a cohomology class $c_{\rm c} \in H^{j}(Y,\partial Y;A)$ and Poincar\'e duality theorem for the manifold $Y$ are also fundamental and important.

-The {\it dual} to a homology class of a basis of a free subgroup of a homology group of $(X,X^{\prime} \subset X)$ is also important for topological spaces $X \supset X^{\prime}$ where $X^{\prime}$ may be empty.
+The {\it cohomology dual} to a homology class of a basis of a uniquely defined maximal free subgroup of a homology group of $(X,X^{\prime} \subset X)$ {\it respecting the basis} is also important for topological spaces $X \supset X^{\prime}$ where $X^{\prime}$ may be empty.
 It is a uniquely defined cohomology class in the cohomology group of the pair $(X,X^{\prime})$ whose degree is same as that of the homology class.

 For notions and facts here, consult \cite{hatcher} again for example.

 We show Theorem \ref{thm:4} by several methods.